joakin/loot-ui/docs/architecture.md

 * Same for the UI server, keep it standalone and focused so that it can be scaled as needed
 * Support HTML only experience.
-Wikipedia is a content site and as such content should be available and usable even if other assets don't load
+Wikipedia is a content site and as such content should be available and usable even if other assets, like JavaScript, don't load or aren't supported
 * Enhance the client experience on slow and unreliable networks and enable off-line access to the content